 So many!
 Here are the ones I found at my local farmers market:

 Ambercup // A relative of the acorn squash.
-Its sweet flesh is great in soups or oven-roasted.
+Its sweet flesh is great in soups or oven-roasted, like in this simple recipe.

 Sweet Dumpling // Another relative of the acorn squash.
 It's the perfect size and shape for stuffing, although it's also great cut into wedges or rings and roasted, like in this recipe.